PaygamovT/MohirDev_School/README.md

 # MohirDev_School
-All projects which I did in course
+All projects which I did in this course.